 “God has been preparing me my whole life for teaching his Word,”

 says Nancy Guthrie.
-“He has blessed me with so many sound Bible teachers to sit under—from my days as a college student in Bible classes, to amazing Sunday School teachers, Bible Study Fellowship teaching leaders, gifted pastors in my church —as well as teachers and preachers from all over the world that I listen to almost daily on my iPod.”
+“He has blessed me with so many sound Bible teachers to sit under—from my days as a college student in Bible classes, to amazing Sunday School teachers, Bible Study Fellowship teaching leaders, gifted pastors in my church —as well as teachers and preachers from all over the world that I listen to online.”

 But Nancy says the most important thing God has given her is a love for him and for his Word.
 “To me, Gods Word is a treasure to be mined,” she says.
 “The deeper I go, the more I see its wisdom, the more it authenticates itself, the more it reveals to me the amazing mystery of God.
 He’s given me a mind that wants to figure out the big picture of who he is and what he is doing in the world.”

 Nancy’s life experience has also significantly affected her teaching.
 “I’ve had to dig into God’s Word in search of answers to hard questions about God and how he works, and I find that my readers or listeners usually have the same struggles and questions.
 And while I share openly the deep hurts in my life, I also like to laugh.
 I often have people who hear me teach say that I'm very real.
 That’s what I want to be."